ianmackenzie/elm-geometry/README.md

 ### Directions

 OpenSolid uses the concept of a 'direction' where other libraries typically use vectors with unit length.
-Having a separate type helps to keep track of whether a vector has already been normalized -- no more having to guess whether a function that accepts a vector argument actually needs a unit vector, and if so whether you're expected to normalize the vector yourself or whether the function
+Having separate types helps to keep track of whether a vector has already been normalized -- no more having to guess whether a function that accepts a vector argument actually needs a unit vector, and if so whether you're expected to normalize the vector yourself or whether the function